 Historical & Cultural Landmarks in South America

 Founded in 1540 on the banks of Colombia's River Magdalena, Mompox played a key role in the Spanish colonization of northern South America.
-The historic center has preserved the harmony and unity of the urban landscape, providing an exceptional picture of what a Spanish colonial city was like.
+The historic center has preserved the harmony and unity of the urban landscape.

 The 17th-century core of this historic town, founded by the French and occupied by the Dutch before coming under Portuguese rule, has preserved the original rectangular street plan.
 A number of fine historic buildings have survived, making this an outstanding example of an Iberian colonial town.